 “The only way to fail in prayer is to not show up,” Tim Dilena, pastor and World Challenge board member, pointed out.

 If we want to do well in our ministries and lives, we have to pray.
-If we want to continue to do well long into the future, we absolutely must pray.
+Then, if we want to continue to do well long into the future, we absolutely must pray.

 Learning Why, How and When to Submit